 Lagos Island and Lagos Mainland is a stratification depending on what side of the lagoon you are referring to

-On that fateful day, i left work by 9pm with the hopes that traffic would have cleared out.
+On that fateful day, I left work by 9 pm with the hopes that traffic would have cleared out.
 Alas, there was still traffic.
-But i was already at Apogbon (very shady and dark area where one bridge connects another and 3 lanes become 1) so no turning back for me.
+But I was already at Apogbon (the very shady and dark area where one bridge connects another and 3 lanes become 1) so no turning back for me.

 Let me cut the long story short and say he wasn’t successful and my mobile phone and I are still joined in our addictive union .
 Fairytale ending….

-You see, I only leave work at either 4pm, in rare cases 5pm.
-If i am unable to leave wherever a I am at these times, I get comfortable and occupied with the plan to leave by 9pm.
-I do this because I cant stand Lagos traffic.
+You see, I only leave work at either 4 pm, in rare cases 5 pm.
+If I am unable to leave wherever I am at these times, I get comfortable and occupied with the plan to leave by 9 pm.
+I do this because I can’t stand Lagos traffic.

-A little bit underwhelming yeah, but stay with me… Google maps has some fantastic features that people ignore because they just don’t believe it work in Nigeria.
+A little bit underwhelming yeah, but stay with me… Google maps has some fantastic features that people ignore because they just don’t believe they work in Nigeria.

 - traffic view